spriggatig/loop-service/README.md

   }
 ]
 ```
+### How to run unit tests

+In Visual Studio, right click on the Test project and select run unit tests.

+There are two test projects:

+- Aire.LoopService.Api.Tests - tests the api controller methods
+- Aire.LoopService.Tests - tests the logic in the service

 ### Issues
 - Within the given time period I spent a lot of time setting up the initial project, then dependency injection and mapping